ArmandtErasmus/FCNeuralNetwork/README.md

 where $Y=[y_{1}, y_{2}, ..., y_{j}]$, and $B=[b_{1}, b_{2}, ..., b_{j}]$.
 Note that $W=[w_{ij}]$ is an $i\times j$ matrix with the weights of each edge as entries of a neuron.

+This can be used to train game playing agents.